Link-Building for SaaS: The Big Guide for 2025

 Natalia Toth

-The industry is booming.
+The SaaS industry is booming.
 BetterCloud found that by 2025, 85% of all business apps will be SaaS-based.

 That's fantastic news for growth - but it also means competition is fiercer than ever.

 SaaS companies spend large sums on marketing and sales, often reinvesting half of their revenue just to stay in the game.
 Quality backlinks help boost visibility in search results, but they come with a hefty price tag.
-Just think of it: every fourth in-house marketer spends between $10,000 and $25,000 on link-building per month, according to Aira.

 But you don’t have to be one of them!